Lancashire County Cricket Club in 2005: County Championship: Lancashire v Somerset (13–16 April)

 At Old Trafford, Somerset won the toss and elected to field on a seaming pitch after a delayed start.
 Mal Loye was the only Lancastrian to score a half-century, as Somerset made the most of the conditions.
 Iain Sutcliffe, Stuart Law and Mark Chilton all worked themselves into the 30s, but failed to progress.
 Lancashire finished the first day on 235 for 7.

 Second day honours went to Lancashire.
 First their not out batsmen, Dominic Cork and Sajid Mahmood, took the eighth wicket partnership to 94, and Lancashire finished on 323.
-Andrew Caddick took 4 for 78.
+Andy Caddick took 4 for 78.
 James Anderson and Dominic Cork then set about damaging Somerset's batting.
 Only Ian Blackwell, who was dropped by Law at slip when on 17, put up much resistance, with captain and England opener Marcus Trescothick making only 11.
 At one stage Somerset were 53 for 4, and they finished the day on 193 for 7, with Blackwell not out on 74.

 Just as Lancashire's tail had pushed on at the end of their innings, so did Somerset's on the third day.
 Blackwell made his second century in two innings, finally surrendering on 122.
 The second-highest scorer was Richard Johnson with 40.
 Blackwell explained, "I've changed a few things this year and started to bat on off stump.
 A lot of bowlers have been going across me because they know that I go at widish balls.
 The ball's now closer to me if it's slanted across and I'm backing my hand-eye co-ordination to avoid being lbw."
 The day itself was very cold, with Blackwell saying, "It was absolutely perishing out there.
 I think play should be abandoned if it gets that cold."
 After Somerset were dismissed for 272, six Somerset men came out to field sporting woollen hats.
 Bad light and rain meant the day ended at 2.07pm, with Lancashire on 33 for 1, 84 runs ahead.
 Whilst a Lancashire victory was not out of the question, the most likely result was the draw.